Lef-F/tibberios/README.md

 ### Setup the Python environment

-First setup your environment using: `poetry install --only main`
+First setup your environment using: `poetry install`

-**Note:** For ARM devices (e.g. Raspberry Pi) prefer `pip install -r requirements_arm.txt`.
+**Note:** For ARM devices (e.g. Raspberry Pi) `pip install -r requirements_arm.txt`.
-After the introduction of the `kaleido` Python package we've had some issues setting up the Python environment for ARM devices due to them having split up the support into a new version `0.2.1.post1` for some reason. 🤷‍♂️
+After the introduction of the [`kaleido`](https://github.com/plotly/Kaleido) Python package we've had some issues setting up the Python environment for ARM devices due to them having split up the support into a new version `0.2.1.post1` for some reason. 🤷‍♂️
+Maybe we'll get something from [this GitHub issue](https://github.com/plotly/Kaleido/issues/151).
+In the future we will have to move away from `plotly` since it can only use the `kaleido` engine for exporting plots to static files [and it looks under-maintained](https://github.com/plotly/Kaleido/issues/150).
+We haven't tested [`orca`](https://github.com/plotly/orca) but it looks outdated.

 It is recommended that you use a virtual environment for the best results.
 `poetry install` will already create one for you which you can activate with `poetry shell`.